tdepew562/APIWeatherInquiry/README.md

 Special thanks to ChatGPT for providing assistance and guidance during the development of these projects.

 **Source Code**
-Special thanks to the contributors of the project repositories for providing valuable code and resources used in these projects.
+Special thanks to the contributors of the UCB-VIRT-DATA-PT-11-2023-U-LOLC GitHub repository for providing valuable code and resources used in this project.